 Online trading offers a convenient means to investors to trade securities.
 However, losses may arise from investors' misunderstanding of the dealing procedures.
 So the best way to avoid the pitfalls of online trading is to learn all that you can about the process.

 The internet has become an indispensable part of our daily lives.
 We rely on it in all sorts of ways - from shopping online, booking cinema tickets to reading newspapers.
 It has also transformed the way investors trade stocks and, even make investment decisions.
 But while online trading is getting more popular investors need to think hard before they make their investment decision and to remember the basic rules.

-Whether you trade securities through a bank or an online brokerage, your online orders (including those sent via hand-held devices like mobile phones)are routed to the AMS/3 trading system of Hong Kong Exchanges and Clearing Ltd (HKEx).
+Whether you trade securities through a bank or an online brokerage, your online orders (including those sent via hand-held devices like mobile phones) are routed to the Automatic Order Matching and Execution System (AMS) of Hong Kong Exchanges and Clearing Ltd (HKEx).
 Since online orders can be automatically fed into the trading system for execution and confirmation (without manual processing), online trading is usually cheaper.
-HKEx is expected to roll out AMS/3.8 by the end of 2011 to upgrade the capacity of its existing trading system.

 Different models of online brokerages

 There are a number of business models available to companies providing online brokerage services.
 The list below offers some examples:

 |Traditional / on-line brokerage combination ("clicks and mortar")||A traditional brokerage offering on-line brokerage service as an alternative channel to trade.
 A two-tiered fee structure is usually adopted (one tier for on-line trading and the other tier for off-line trading).|

 |Traditional brokerage with a separate on-line brokerage||A traditional brokerage creating an on-line brokerage subsidiary or associate.|

 |Virtual brokerage||A pure on-line brokerage offering all products and services on-line.|